hydra3333/vapoursynth-cnr3/src/CNR3_Coder_Restart_Introduction_to_CMS07_0.md

 Existing rules requiring high levels of instrumentation and excellent code commenting also apply to this development.

+**Do not act on this section yet.** Do NOT perform the `.h`/`.cpp` → `.txt` rename, nor create any files, merely from reading this introduction.
+First confirm your understanding and the planned transition steps, and wait for my explicit instruction to apply them.
+This brief is read-understand-and-propose, not act.

 ## Do NOT conflate old and new concepts or designs

 Three highest-risk traps: